Vladimir Kara-Murza: Russian opposition figure jailed for 25 years

 He has denied the charges and been vocally critical of his trial.

-Last week, he told a Moscow court: "I subscribe to every word that I have said."
+Last week, he said: "I subscribe to every word that I have said."

-"Not only do I not repent any of this, I am proud of it," he added.
+"Not only do I not repent any of this, I am proud of it," he told a Moscow court.

-As well as criticising the so-called "special military operation" in Ukraine, Mr Kara-Murza has also spoken openly against President Vladimir Putin and his government's crackdown on dissent.

 The 41-year-old played a key role in persuading Western governments to sanction Russian officials for human rights abuses and corruption.